Orthogonal Statistical Learning: Instantiating the Main Results: Plug-In Empirical Risk Minimization

+\end{revone} \end{theorem} \journal{ } \revoneedit{As with the previous result, \pref{thm:variance_penalized} is proven by first upper bounding $\Rate(\target,n,\delta;\esttwo,\estone)$ using empirical process tools, then invoking orthogonality through one of the main theorems (in this case, \pref{thm:orthogonal_slow}).
+The only complication is that the result requires the additional step of relating $\Rate(\target,\cdots,\estone)$ to the function $\Rate(\target,\cdots,\gtone)$, which entails bounding the variance of the loss at $\estone$ in terms of the variance of the loss at $\gtone$ and nuisance estimation error.\looseness=-1 }

-\end{theorem} Our approach offers an improvement over the rates for empirical variance penalization in \cite{maurer2009empirical}, which provides a generalization error bound whose leading term is of the form: $ \sqrt{\frac{\var_n(\ell(\besttwo(\cdot), \estone(\cdot),\cdot)) \cH_{\infty}(\ls\circ\target, n^{-1}, z_{1:n})}{n}}$.
-The drawback of such a bound is that it evaluates the metric entropy at a fixed approximation level of $1/n$, which can be suboptimal compared to the critical radius.
-For example, this bound scales with $\sqrt{d\log{}n/n}$ for classes of VC-dimension $d$, which we show now can be improved as a consequence of our general machinery. \paragraph{Application to VC Classes} We now the general tools developed in this section to give efficient/variance-dependent rates for VC classes with general Lipschitz losses.
-Our main result shows that for VC classes with dimension $d$, the excess risk enjoyed by variance penalization grows exactly as $O(\sqrt{V^{\star}d/n})$ (where $V^{\star}$, as before, is the variance of the loss at the pair $(\besttwo,\gtone)$) so long as the nuisance estimator converges at a rate of $o(n^{-1/4})$.
-The key to our approach is to assume boundedness of the so-called \emph{Alexander capacity function}, a classical quantity that arises in the study of ratio type empirical processes \citep{gine2006concentration}.
+Our approach offers an improvement over the rates for empirical variance penalization in \cite{maurer2009empirical}, which provides a generalization error bound whose leading term is of the form: $ \sqrt{\frac{\var_n(\ell(\besttwo(\cdot), \estone(\cdot),\cdot)) \cH_{\infty}(\ls\circ\target, n^{-1}, z_{1:n})}{n}}$.
+The drawback of such a bound is that it evaluates the metric entropy at a fixed approximation level of $1/n$, which can be suboptimal compared to the critical radius. \revoneedit{In \pref{app:vc}, we show that for classes $\Theta$ with bounded VC dimension, this guarantee can be further improved as a consequence of our general machinery {, and give a bound which scales with the so-called \emph{Alexander capacity function}}.}

-To be more precise, for this example we assume that $\target$ is a class of binary predictors with VC dimension $d$, and let $\ls$ have the following policy learning structure:

-where $\Gamma$ is a known function.
-Our goal is to derive a bound for which the leading term only scales with $V^{\star}$ rather than the loss range.
-Our results depend on a variant of the Alexander capacity function \citep{gine2006concentration,hanneke2014theory}.
-Letting the capacity function is defined as